Burnsedia/burnsedia.github.io/src/content/blog/Python-Pytest.md

 ---
-title: "Pytest Selenium"
+title: "Pytest and Selenium"
 description: "Lorem ipsum dolor sit amet"
-pubDate: "Jul 08 2022"
+pubDate: "Feb 09 2023"
 heroImage: "/placeholder-hero.jpg"
 ---

-# Pytest and Selenium
 ## How to Develop a UI test Sweet

 ### What is Pytest